-Physics students studies at Ångström Laboratory, that is situated within the campus area Polacksbacken.
+Physics students study at Ångström Laboratory, that is situated within the campus area Polacksbacken.
 The Ångström Laboratory is one of Europe's most advanced laboratories for research and education in technology, materials and energy.
-The research is well know international and the research areas include atomic design of functional materials for applications such as electronics, solar cells, batteries and sensors.
-Here you will also find Scandinavias largest cleanroom.
+The research is well known international and the research areas include atomic design of functional materials for applications such as electronics, solar cells, batteries and sensors.
+Here you will also find Scandinavia's largest cleanroom.

 The Ångström Laboratory is situated 10 minutes by bike from the city centre and here you will study together with chemistry, mathematics and civil engineering students.

 Student Unions and Student Nations

 There are four student unions at Uppsala University and as a physics student you belong to Uppsala Union of Engineering and Science Students.
 The unions are created and driven by students and works for the interests of Uppsala University students.
 They deal with issues concerning education, health and welfare, equality, internationalisation, housing and economy.
 The unions also play a very important social role on campus and help to organise the orientation programme that welcomes all new students to Uppsala University.

 As a student at Uppsala University you can become a member of the student nations, which is one of the most integral parts of student life in Uppsala.
 There are thirteen different student nations and they are responsible for arranging activities and events and they provide a space for students to socialise outside the classroom.
 All the nations are dating back to the 17th century and only students can become members.